tomaszszewczyk/BitParser/README.md

 need bit level functionality you can use byte level functions letting the compiler to optimize away flash expensive binary operations, which is important in embedded development.
 Byte level functions are much faster too.

-Here is simple example of Stream:
+Here is simple example of Stream usage:
 ```c
 #include "Stream.h"